corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 # Implementation
 \label{sec:implementation}

 We have implemented the firstlast and lastfirst procedures, together with minmax and maxmin, in the R package landmark [@Brunson2021a].
-Each procedure is implemented in C++ using Rcpp [@Eddelbuettel2011] and separately in R. For rank-distance--based procedures, the user can choose between $\check{q}$ and $\hat{q}$.
+Each procedure is implemented in C++ using Rcpp [@Eddelbuettel2011] and separately in R. For ego-rank--based procedures, the user can choose between $\check{q}$ and $\hat{q}$.
 The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set (ball or neighborhood) centered at each landmark.
 In addition to the number of landmarks $m$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $m$ and for $\eps$ or $k$.
 These will produce additional landmarks ($m$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order (for example) to construct more robust nerve complexes.

 ## Validation

-We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:rank-distance}.
+We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:ego-rank}.
 We also implemented each of the maxmin and lastfirst procedures, using C++ (for Euclidean distances only) and R (which uses the proxy package [@Meyer2021] to calculate distances other than Euclidean), and validated these against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
 We invite readers to install the package and experiment with new cases, as well as to request or write any desired additional features.